codingbbq/codingbbq.github.io/docs/JavaScript/event-loop-javascript.md

-# Explain Even Loop In JavaScript
+# Event Loop In JavaScript

 JavaScript is single-threaded, meaning it executes code **synchronously**, one line at a time.
 To handle asynchronous tasks while maintaining this single-threaded nature, JavaScript uses a runtime model that involves the Call Stack, Message Queue, Microtask Queue, and Event Loop.